Felipe IV © Frederic Legrand - COMEO - shutterstock.com.jpg

 shutterstock_552919459.jpg

-In the Canary Islands, as in the rest of Spain, it was the 1978 constitution that established the rules of the political field.
-Since that date, the country has become a constitutional monarchy with Felipe VI as head of state, succeeding his father Juan Carlos I, after his abdication in 2014.
-This same constitution transferred to the regions an important part of the decision-making power and since August 10, 1982, the Canary Islands have an autonomous status, like the other 16 Spanish regions.
+In the Canary Islands, as in the rest of Spain, the 1978 constitution set the rules for the political arena.
+Since then, the country has become a constitutional monarchy, with Felipe VI as Head of State, succeeding his father Juan Carlos I after his abdication in 2014.
+The same constitution transferred a significant share of decision-making power to the regions, and since August 10, 1982, the Canaries have had autonomous status, like the other 16 Spanish regions.

-On the executive side, the local government is exercised by the Gobierno de Canarias, headed by a president, who sits alternately, every 4 years, in Santa Cruz de Tenerife or in Las Palmas de Gran Canaria.
-At the legislative level, it is the parliament (70 members elected for 4 years and sitting in Santa Cruz permanently) that is master of the matter.
-And at the administrative level, the community is divided into 2 provinces: that of Tenerife which includes La Palma, La Gomera and El Hierro, with Santa Cruz de Tenerife as its capital and that of Gran Canaria which includes Fuerteventura and Lanzarote, with Las Palmas de Gran Canaria as its capital.
-Each of the 7 islands is also governed by a cabildo, a kind of island municipal council, which enjoys some autonomy in the areas of culture, tourism, environment, health, roads and water, elected by direct universal suffrage for 4 years.
+On the executive side, local government is exercised by the Gobierno de Canarias, headed by a president who sits alternately, every 4 years, in Santa Cruz de Tenerife or Las Palmas de Gran Canaria.
+On the legislative front, it is the parliament (70 members elected for 4 years and permanently seated in Santa Cruz) that has the final say.
+Administratively, the community is divided into 2 provinces: Tenerife, which includes La Palma, La Gomera and El Hierro, with Santa Cruz de Tenerife as its capital, and Gran Canaria, which includes Fuerteventura and Lanzarote, with Las Palmas de Gran Canaria as its capital.
+Each of the 7 islands is also governed by a cabildo, a kind of island municipal council, which enjoys a degree of autonomy in the areas of culture, tourism, the environment, health, roads and water, elected by direct universal suffrage for a 4-year term.

 The preponderance of tourism

-The Canary Islands' economy is strongly dominated by services, since the tertiary sector alone employs almost three quarters of the active population and generates an identical percentage of GDP (gross domestic product).
+The Canary Islands' economy is heavily dominated by services, with the tertiary sector alone employing almost three-quarters of the working population and generating a similar percentage of GDP (gross domestic product).
 This is a long-standing trend that has only increased over the years.
-This sector is itself strongly dominated by tourism, which accounts for an average of about 50% of service sector jobs and 50% of its GDP.
-And more than 30% of the overall GDP of the Canary Islands.
-Even if the money earned does not always benefit the islands, since the many foreign companies present often invest the money earned in their own country or pay their annual taxes in headquarters located in the mainland.
-In addition, other activities in the secondary sector are highly dependent on tourism, such as construction, which employs nearly 8% of the working population and nearly half of all secondary jobs.
-While this activity contributed a great deal to the economy of the archipelago from the late 1990s to the early 2000s, it was deeply affected by the financial crisis of 2008, which led to the freezing and abandonment of many construction sites, whose "corpses" can still be seen today, because removing them would be far too expensive.
-In the secondary sector, Tenerife and Gran Canaria have 80% of the industrial companies and more than 90% of the jobs generated by this sector.
-The industry has also developed in port activities and oil refining (the most important center in Santa Cruz de Tenerife) as well as in the food industry, associated with the refrigeration industry.
-With 10% of the cultivated land, agriculture has a minimal share in the Canary Islands economy.
-The main products are barley, wheat, vines, potatoes, bananas and tomatoes, which are sold in Spain and Europe.
+This sector is itself heavily dominated by tourism, which accounts for an average of around 40% of tertiary sector jobs and 35% of its GDP.
+Even if the money earned does not always benefit the islands, since the many foreign companies present here often invest the money earned in their own countries, or pay their annual taxes at head offices in mainland France.
+In addition, other activities in the secondary sector are highly dependent on tourism, such as construction, which employs almost 8% of the working population and nearly half of all jobs in the secondary sector.
+While this activity made a significant contribution to the archipelago's economy from the late 1990s to the early 2000s, it was profoundly affected by the 2008 financial crisis, which led to the freezing and abandonment of many building sites, the "corpses" of which can still be seen today, as removing them would be far too expensive.
+In the secondary sector, Tenerife and Gran Canaria account for 80% of industrial companies and over 90% of jobs generated by this sector.
+Industry has also developed in port activities and oil refining (with the largest center in Santa Cruz de Tenerife), as well as in the agri-food sector, associated with the refrigeration industry.
+With only 10% of the land under cultivation, agriculture plays only a minor role in the Canary Islands' economy.
+The main products are barley, wheat, vines, potatoes, bananas and tomatoes, marketed in Spain and Europe.

 And always the ground y playa